 3. The line of communication is open, honest, and clear.

 Listen without defending and speak without offending.
 Communication isn’t just an important part of a relationship, it is the relationship.
 Relationships often fail because of trust issues, commitment issues, and above all, communication issues.
-So be honest, commit, and COMMUNICATE always.
-(Angel and I discuss this in detail in the “Relationships” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+So be honest, commit, be clear about your expectations, and COMMUNICATE always.

 4. Loving deeds consistently reinforce loving words.

 Nurture your important relationships so that when you tell the people you love that you love them, it’s merely a ritualistic validation of what you have already shown them by how you treat them on a daily basis.
 Do little things every day to show your loved ones you care.
 Knowing that the person you’re thinking of has you on their mind, too, means a lot.

 Truth be told, you can say “sorry” a thousand times, or say “I love you” as much as you want, but if you’re not going to prove that the things you say are true, they aren’t.
 If you can’t show it, your words are not sincere.
 It’s as simple as that.
 And there’s no such thing as a “right” relationship that isn’t sincere at both ends.

 Any relationship that’s real will not be perfect, but if you’re willing to work at it and open up, it could be everything you’ve ever dreamed of.

 Your best friends and your soul mate may be far from perfect, but they are a perfect fit for you.
 Give them a chance to show you.
 When you stop expecting the people you love to be a certain way, you can start to enjoy and appreciate them for who they are.
 It’s important to remember that every relationship has its problems, but what makes it perfect in the end is when you wouldn’t want to be anywhere else, even when times are tough.

 6. Honesty, vulnerability, and presence are held sacred.